kuzzleio/kuzzle-how-to/sync-data-to-another-database/README.md

 docker-compose exec kuzzle node /yellow_taxi/load_data.js --max-count 10000 --batch-size 1000
 ```

+On a laptop with a I5-7300U CPU @ 2.60 GHz, 16GiB of RAM and a SSD it takes approximatively 2 minutes to load 1 millions of document in Kuzzle with the Cassandra export.

-We can then check that the import work as expected:
+We can then check that the import worked as expected:

 ```bash
 docker-compose exec kuzzle node /yellow_taxi/count_data.js